test123-all/hydropulser-database-scripts/README.md

 This is the repository of the hydropulser database scripts, that are based on the scripts from the AIMS project (https://www.aims-projekt.de/impressum-und-haftungsauschluss/ and https://git.rwth-aachen.de/aims/public/pyKRAKEN) by Nils Preuß (https://orcid.org/0000-0002-6793-8533). <br>
-These scripts generate the rdf files of sensors (and substances, components) that are hosted on a gitlab instance behind a PID namespace like
+These scripts generate the rdf files of sensors, substances and components that are hosted on a gitlab instance behind a PID namespace like
 (https://w3id.org/fst/resource/) with a two step redirect.
 The generated rdf and .md files are comittet and pushed to a data repository that is a submodule of the metadata hub repository of the FST.
 The metadata hub repository of the FST can be currently found at https://git.rwth-aachen.de/fst-tuda/projects/rdm/metadata_hub [State of end of october 2023]. <br>